Lustrings, Peeling and thread sattins, Sarsanets, Persians, Burdets, Camblets, Calimancoes and all other sorts of Stuffs

 The repugnant slave trade grows, fuelling the production of sugar, molasses, rum, tobacco and raw cotton in the Caribbean and the Americas, sold back in Europe for a hefty profit.
 Although an abolitionist movement grows from the 1780s, consumer demand continues to drive the expansion of slave plantations.
 The true horrors of production are concealed in Hawkins’s sanitised advertisement for opulent fabrics.

 The accounts on the reverse of many of the cards in the collection give us an insight into these commercial transactions.
 These handwritten documents show us customers’ names, what they bought, what they paid, and the date.
 Wealthier customers buy items on account and settle when the bill is issued at a later date.
 When they pay, the card functions as a receipt, often marked with ‘received the contents in full’ and signed by the proprietor or a staff member.
 Several of the invoices in the collection relate to Mary Archer, who purchases tarts and puddings to the value of 11 shillings and a penny in January and February of 1766 and pays in full.
 She also pays Hawkins warehouse for three coats in 1743, as executrix and administrator to the Hon Sir Michael Newton.

 Paid invoice for cakes and tarts from Keeling’s signed by the proprietor 1766

 Paid invoice for quilted coats from Hawkin’s signed by the proprieter – 1743

-These trade cards and many other treasures can be found in the Halliwell-Phillipps collection, which has been fully digitised and is freely available online – you can access them though the library’s online catalogue.
+These trade cards and many other treasures can be found in the Halliwell-Phillipps collection, which has been fully digitised and is freely available online – you can access them through the library’s online catalogue.
 The digitisation was completed in March 2017, made possible by a grant from Arts Council England and the hard work of Digital Project Officer, Susana Sanchez Gonzalez.